chbrown/http-enhanced/README.md

         var reversed = data.split('').reverse().join('');

         // 1. set HTTP status code to 200,
-        // 2. the Content-Type header to 'application/json',
+        // 2. set the Content-Type header to 'application/json',
         // 3. and stringify the given object, all in one go: res.json({success: true, message: reversed});
       });